LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/sexiestLordSatan.md

 # Sexiest Lord Satan 😈 ❤‍🔥

-By Jonathan A. McCormick, Jr. with ChatGPT.
+By Levia⸸han Andras McMornings⸸ar with ChatGPT.
 8 May 2023.

 To the tune of "Fairest Lord Jesus".